Peregrine falcon: Decline due to pesticides

 The peregrine falcon became an endangered species over much of its range because of the use of organochlorine pesticides, especially DDT, during the 1950s, '60s, and '70s.
 Pesticide biomagnification caused organochlorine to build up in the falcons' fat tissues, reducing the amount of calcium in their eggshells.
 With thinner shells, fewer falcon eggs survived until hatching.
-In addition, the PCB concentrations found in these falcons is dependent upon the age of the falcon.
-While high levels are still found in young birds (only a few months old) and even higher concentrations are found in more mature falcons, further increasing in adult peregrine falcons.
-These pesticides caused falcon prey to also have thinner eggshells (one example of prey being the Black Petrels).
-In several parts of the world, such as the eastern United States and Belgium, this species became extirpated (locally extinct) as a result.
-An alternate point of view is that populations in the eastern North America had vanished due to hunting and egg collection.
+In addition, the PCB concentrations found in these falcons are dependent upon the age of the falcon.
+While high levels are still found in young birds (only a few months old) and even higher concentrations are found in more mature falcons, with levels peaking in adult peregrine falcons.
+These pesticides caused falcon prey to also have thinner eggshells (one example of prey being the black petrels).
+In several parts of the world, such as the eastern United States and Belgium, this species became locally extinct as a result.
+An alternate point of view is that populations in eastern North America had vanished due to hunting and egg collection.
 Following the ban of organochlorine pesticides, the reproductive success of Peregrines increased in Scotland in terms of territory occupancy and breeding success, although spatial variation in recovery rates indicate that in some areas Peregrines were also impacted by other factors such as persecution.